Hermit-commits-code/Blueprint-Architect/README.md

 A: Purchase a license through the extension’s marketplace page (feature coming soon).

 **Q: Does this work with multi-root workspaces?**
-A: Multi-root support is planned.
-For now, use a single workspace folder.
+A: Yes!
+Multi-root workspace support is fully implemented.
+The extension will select the correct workspace folder for config and file generation based on where you right-click.

+**Q: Are CSS modules automatically linked in React components?**
+A: Yes!
+When you use a React blueprint, the generated component will import and use its corresponding CSS module by default.

 **Q: What happens if a file already exists?**
-A: Overwrite protection is planned.
-Currently, files will be overwritten without prompt.
+A: The extension will prompt you before overwriting any existing files, so you never lose work by accident.

 **Q: How do I report bugs or request features?**
 A: Open an issue on GitHub or use the feedback link in the extension marketplace page.